A statue situated on the U of A campus

 The Vice-President Operations & Finance (also known as the "VP Ops Fi") oversees the UASU's $11 million annual budget, and is responsible for policy and strategy at the UASU's many businesses, including Dewey's, Room at the Top, the Daily Grind, SUBprint and more.
 This position also helps oversee the operation of the Students' Union Building, including tenancy agreements, and sits on a variety of committees and boards related to the dispersal of Dedicated Fee Units.

-Logan West (she/they) is your 2025-2026 UASU Vice President Student Life.
+Logan West is your 2026-2027 UASU Vice President (Operations and Finance).
 She was born and raised in Edmonton and is currently completing her Bachelor of Arts degree, majoring in Women’s and Gender Studies and Film Studies, with a certificate in International Learning.
-Logan has worked for University of Alberta International, served as the Vice President Outreach and Events of the Organization for Arts Students and Interdisciplinary Studies, and has previously worked with the UASU as the host of Karaoke and Music Bingo at Dewey’s.
-Outside of governance, you can find Logan listening to podcasts about film and politics, going for long evening walks, or spending time with her friends.
+Logan has worked for University of Alberta International, served as the Vice President Outreach and Events of the Organization for Arts Students and Interdisciplinary Studies, has previously worked with the UASU as the host of Karaoke and Music Bingo at Dewey’s and most recently represented students as the 2025-2026 UASU Vice President (Student Life).
+Outside of governance, you can find Logan listening to podcasts about film and politics, working on a crossword puzzle, or going for a swim at VVC.

 Reference Documents